mozilla/PyPOM/docs/user_guide.rst

 argument when instantiating a page object, or you can override the :py:func:`~pypom.page.Page.__init__` method if you want your timeout to be inherited by a base project page class.

-The same behaviour occurs usign Splinter_ using `id` as selector strateby.

 .. note::